 I guess that’s why it took me longer to get the national recognition that I finally got around to getting, because I’m not good at BSing.
-Actually, the word is “kiss ass.”
+Actually, the term is “kiss ass.”
 [Laughter] It’s skating the line, but that’s what it is, and I’m hip.

 Meg: Do you ever feel frustrated that that’s what it takes?

-Irma Thomas: I look at it from this point of view.
+Irma: I look at it from this point of view.
 I’m making a living; it afforded a living to raise my kids, who never went hungry, and they never went naked.
 They weren’t always able to have whatever the latest styles were in abundance, but they were happy.
 I was able to keep a roof over our head.
 I didn’t have to prostitute to do it, and so it served my purpose well.

 Willingness to Persevere

 So, in order to make more money if I had to go to that extreme, I wasn’t willing to do that, so that’s the choice I made.
 Rather than getting frustrated about it, these are the choices I chose, so why get frustrated?
 You know this is what you would have to do in order to move another step up, but if you choose not to do it, why get frustrated, because you know that’s what’s going to happen.
 You’d probably get more frustrated trying to do it than you would be if you just decided, okay, I’m not going to do it, so I’ll take whatever crumbs is left over that they want to share with me.
 At least I didn’t have to sell my soul to the devil to get it done.

 Irma Thomas Wins a Grammy